mraf2019/Wanderers/README.md

 ## Zefang Wei (mraf2019)

-Overall UI design of the game page, health bar UI design (main character)
+Skeletal stage: Overall UI design of the game page, including the layout and the parameters of all visual elements.
+Health bar UI design (main character)

+MVP stage: Attributes and description of the cards.
+Art design of the cards.
+Solve server problems of Photon Unity Networking.
+Test and fix bugs.

 ## Wanying Ji (whynotsignin)